kauaDaviAmaro/Price-Volatility-Tracking-Arbitragem/README.md

 6. Saves data to CSV and images (if enabled)
 7. Generates execution statistics

+### Refactored Pipeline Architecture

+The data pipeline has been refactored for better maintainability, performance, and testability:

+- **Separation of Concerns**: Each component has a single, well-defined responsibility
+- **Modularity**: Components can be tested and developed independently
+- **Performance**: Optimized CSV operations with file locking for concurrent writes
+- **Error Handling**: Robust retry logic with exponential backoff
+- **Testability**: High test coverage (96%) with comprehensive unit and integration tests

+**Key Components:**

+- **PipelineOrchestrator**: Unifies normal and deep-search-only modes, manages concurrency
+- **URLProcessor**: Handles individual URL processing with compliance checks, retry logic, and error handling
+- **CSVStorageManager**: Manages all CSV operations including file locking, data merging, and validation
+- **ImageDownloader**: Handles asynchronous image downloads with rate limiting and directory management

 ### Deep Search Only Mode

 The `--deep-search-only` (or `--deep-only`) flag allows you to skip the search page scraping phase and directly process URLs as individual listings.
 This mode automatically reads from `scraped_data.csv` and processes only URLs that are missing deep search data.